Ajmer Monuments

 can reach the building, it starts from Dargah Bazar to west

-Inderkot this mosque is located on right hand side.
+from Inderkot this mosque is located on right hand side.

 Taragarh Fort, Ajmer